forbole/juno/.docs/postgres-graphql-setup.md

    ```

 ## Setup the GraphQL APIs with Hasura
-In order to easily setup the GraphQL APIs, we're going to use [Hasura](https://hasura.io/).
-This project will allow you to run a Docker container which exposes the GraphQL APIs allowing you to perform custom queries without much effort.
+To easily set up the GraphQL APIs, we're going to use [Hasura](https://hasura.io/).
+This project will allow you to run a Docker container that exposes the GraphQL APIs allowing you to perform custom queries without much effort.

 To get started with Hasura we need to perform the below steps.